-railroad or street railroad . . . and thereby occasions the death of another."
-In contrast, the RCC treats killings caused by obstructing railroads the same as any other killings, with charges dependent on the accused's culpable mental state, and the presence of aggravating or mitigating circumstances.
+Third, the revised first degree murder statute eliminates as a distinct form of murder D.C.
+Code § 22-2102, which requires that the accused "maliciously places an obstruction upon a railroad or street railroad . . . and thereby occasions the death of another."74 In contrast, the RCC treats killings caused by obstructing railroads the same as any other killings, with charges dependent on the accused's culpable mental state, and the presence of aggravating or mitigating circumstances.
 The fact that a killing occurs by means of obstructing a railroad no longer, by itself, renders the killing first degree murder.
 This change improves the proportionality of the revised homicide statutes by ensuring that the accused's culpable mental state remains the primary grading factor, instead of the specific means of placing obstructions upon a railroad or street railroad.

-Fourth, the revised second degree murder statute changes the specified felonies that may serve as a predicate offense for "felony murder" in five ways.
-The current felony murder predicates include: (1) all conduct constituting "robbery," currently an ungraded offense; (2) first degree child cruelty; (3) any "felony involving a controlled substance;" (4) mayhem; and (5) "any housebreaking while armed with or using a dangerous weapon," although it is unclear which specific crimes constitute such "housebreaking."
-By contrast, the RCC clarifies, and in several respects reduces, the conduct that is a predicate for felony murder.
-First, the revised statute states that first degree, second degree, third degree, and fourth degree robbery are predicates for felony murder, but does not include the RCC's fifth degree robbery as a predicate offense, or pickpocketing-type conduct that is treated as theft from a person in the RCC.
-Eliminating such conduct as predicates for felony murder improves the statute's proportionality because such conduct does not involve infliction of significant bodily injury or the use of a weapon, and lacks the inherent dangerousness of first degree, second degree, third degree, and fourth degree robbery.
-Second, the revised second degree murder offense does not include the current D.C.
-Code first degree child cruelty, and instead includes the RCC's first and second degree criminal abuse of a minor, but not third degree criminal abuse of a minor.
-Omitting third degree criminal abuse of a minor changes current law as at least some conduct that constitutes the RCC's third degree criminal abuse of a minor offense would satisfy the elements of the
+Fourth, the revised second degree murder statute changes the specified felonies that may serve as a predicate offense for "felony murder" in five ways.75 The current felony murder predicates include: (1) all conduct constituting "robbery," currently an ungraded offense; (2) first degree child cruelty; (3) any "felony involving a controlled substance;"76 (4) mayhem; and (5) "any housebreaking while armed with or using a dangerous weapon," although it is unclear which specific crimes constitute such "housebreaking."77 By contrast, the RCC clarifies, and in several respects reduces, the conduct that is a predicate for felony murder.
+First, the revised statute states that first degree, second degree, third degree, and fourth degree robbery are predicates for felony murder, but does not include the RCC's fifth degree robbery as a predicate offense, or pickpocketing-type conduct that is treated as theft from a person78 in the RCC.
+Eliminating such conduct as predicates for felony murder improves the statute's proportionality because such conduct does not involve infliction of significant bodily injury or the use of a weapon, and lacks the inherent dangerousness of first degree, second degree, third degree, second degree, third degree, and

-&lt;sup>83 D.C.
+74 D.C.
 Code § 22-2101.
 The statute also includes displacing or injuring "anything appertaining" to a railroad or street railroad, or "any other act with intent to endanger the passage of any locomotive or car[.]"
-In addition to felony murder under the revised second degree murder statute, the revised aggravated arson statute

-&lt;sup>84 In addition to felony murder under the revised second degree murder statute, the revised aggravated arson statute provides an alternate means of criminalizing certain homicides.
+75 In addition to felony murder under the revised second degree murder statute, the revised aggravated arson statute provides an alternate means of criminalizing certain homicides.
 The revised aggravated arson offense criminalizes committing arson when the defendant knows the building is a dwelling, with recklessness as to the dwelling being occupied, and in fact, death or serious bodily injury results.

-&lt;sup>86 Under current law, burglary is divided into two grades, both of which appear to be included in the felony murder statutory reference to "housebreaking."
+77 Under current law, burglary is divided into two grades, both of which appear to be included in the felony murder statutory reference to "housebreaking."
 The original 1901 Code codified the offense now known as burglary, but called it "housebreaking."
 The original "housebreaking" offense only had one grade, and criminalized entry of any building with intent to commit a crime therein.
 In 1940, Congress amended the first degree murder statute and included an enumerated list of felonies, which included housebreaking, for felony murder.
 See H.R.
 Rep. Doc.
 No. 76-1821, at 1 (1940) (Conf.
 Rep).
 In 1967, Congress relabeled "housebreaking" as "second degree burglary," and created first degree burglary, which required that the burglar entered an occupied dwelling.
 However, the DCCA has held that only the current first degree burglary offense may serve as a predicate to non-purposeful felony murder.
 Robinson v.
 United States, 100 A.3d 95, 109 (D.C.
 2014).